 If I am under 18, can I still help?

-Volunteers under 18 can volunteer in roles under the direct supervision of a volunteering parent or guardian in any roles not interacting with animals.
-We review these requests on a case by case basis.
-There are many factors to consider.
+Volunteers under 18 can volunteer in certain roles under the direct supervision of a volunteering parent or guardian.
+We review these requests on a case-by-case basis.

 Where do surrendered animals from your on-site clinics go?

 We work with over 50 rescue partners who intake the relinquished, stray or seized cats and dogs from our clinics.
-These rescue groups cover any veterinary care the dogs or cats require, including spay and neuter.
+These rescue groups cover any required veterinary care and facilitate the adoption process.

 Can I adopt a pet from you?

 We do not have a shelter or adoptable pets.
-All surrendered animals are placed with a rescue partner and they provide the care needed and facilitate the adoption process.
+All surrendered animals are placed with one of our rescue partners.

 How do you decide where to hold a clinic?

 The Task Force visits communities at their request.
-It is important that hosting communities are supportive of the program and are looking towards sustainable humane dog management programs.
+It is important that hosting communities are supportive of the program and are looking towards sustainable, humane companion animal management.

 Can I request a clinic in my community?

 We ask that requests come from the leadership of the community or from someone within the community such as healthcare workers.
-Please have them contact our Executive Director at email@example.com in order to get more information.
+Please contact our Executive Director at email@example.com for more information.